These instructions apply to the TaxSlayer Pro desktop program for years 2020 and forward.

 Links to instructions for prior years are at the bottom.

 To file an amended return in TaxSlayer Pro, begin with the original tax return as it was sent to the IRS.
 If you did not file the original tax return, it's simplest create the correct return, pull its info into the amended return, and manually enter the original column info.
-See here for more information.
+See here for more information about this process.

 If you created the original return, before starting the amending process print a copy, either to paper or PDF, so that you'll have a copy of the return as it was originally filed, both for archival purposes as well as to assist in creating or troubleshooting the amended return.